insin/nwb/docs/Configuration.md

 #### `define`: `Object`

-By default, nwb will use Webpack's `DefinePlugin` to replace all occurances of `process.env.NODE_ENV` throughout your code with a string containing `NODE_ENV`'s current value.
+By default, nwb will use Webpack's `DefinePlugin` to replace all occurances of `process.env.NODE_ENV` with a string containing `NODE_ENV`'s current value.

-Configure a `define` object to add your own replacements.
+You can configure a `define` object to add your own constant values.

 e.g. to replace all occurrences of `__VERSION__` with a string containing your app's version from its `package.json`: